irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 open or limited), and the procedure to apply for membership in the group.
 While limited membership is permitted, it is in no way encouraged or required.
-Research Group Chairs must enforce the membership policy of their group in a fair and transparant manner, providing clear rationale for their decisions.
+Research Group Chairs must enforce the membership policy of their group in a fair and transparent manner, providing clear rationale for their decisions.
 Concerns about administration of the membership policy for a research group may be raised with the IRTF Chair.